 2- measure the distance between the two blocks.

-1. Measure the distance between the lower back/gluteal hollow and the hollow at the back of the knee.
+1. Measure the distance between the lower back/gluteal fossa and the hollow behind the knee.

-2. 2.
-Put books under the feet so that the front of the thigh is
+2. Put books under the feet so that the front of the thigh is

 - the feet are no longer in the air

-Seat height of chair equipped with footrest
+Seat height of chair or stool with footrest

-Seating height of a bar stool with footrest
+Seat height of a bar stool with footrest

 To determine the distance A you can for example use a height-adjustable chair or a classic chair on which you stack directories.
 The aim is for your arms to rest naturally on the table, without you leaning forward, without your shoulders being raised.

-Height C is the maximum height for the armrests to pass under the table.
+The height C is the maximum height for the armrests to pass under the table.